nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/FilterSequence.puml" width="550" />

-#### Design Considerations

-**Aspect: Error handling**
-* **Alternative 1 (current choice):** Returns specific error messages for each type of error.
-  * Pros: More user-friendly (since user can easily identify the error.
-  * Cons: Some users might want to see a more comprehensive error message which includes an example of a valid input.
-* **Alternative 2:** Returns a generic error message for all types of errors.
-  * Pros: Easier to implement (since all you have to do is return a generic error message for any argument error encountered).
-User gets to see a more comprehensive error message.
-  * Cons: Less user-friendly (since user cannot easily identify the error).

 ### Sort dates

 1. The user specifies a metric (eg. name/) and a sorting order (increasing/ decreasing) to sort by.